GoogleChrome/kino/src/api/04-enhancements/12-background-fetch-api.md

 ## Access downloaded data

-Once the background fetch is initialized, the browser is going to expose some kind of progress indication to the user.
+Once the background fetch is initialized, the browser will expose some kind of progress indication to the user.
 The download will now continue even if the user closes the application or navigates away.

 After all files finish downloading, the browser is going to trigger a `backgroundfetchsuccess` event in your service worker context.
 This gives you an opportunity to access the downloaded data.